 “Forgiveness is the only way to reverse the irreversible flow of history.” ~Hannah Arendt

-Note: In case it’s not obvious from the title, the target audience of this post is my fellow Christians.
+Note: The target audience of this post is my fellow Christians.

 On January 30, 1956, Coretta Scott King and her fellow congregant Mary Lucy were at King’s home in Montgomery, Alabama when they heard the sound of a brick striking the front porch.
 They moved to the guest room just as an explosion went off, shattering glass and filling the front room of the house with smoke.
 Corretta called First Baptist Church and reported the incident; her husband, Martin Luther King, Jr., came home.
 An angry crowd of his supporters gathered outside wielding guns.
 Pleading for non-violence, King managed to turn them away.